 V. Tax Laws

-A. Tax Exemptions
+B. Tax Exemptions

 In Nigeria, certain types of income are exempt from income tax.
 Exempt income includes:

-the profits of any company [1] engaged in ecclesiastical, charitable or educational activities of a public character in so far as such profits are not derived from a trade or business carried on by such company; and
+the profits of any company [2] engaged in ecclesiastical, charitable, or educational activities of a public character in so far as such profits are not derived from a trade or business carried on by such company; and

-B. Deductibility of Donations to Nigerian NGOs by Individuals and Corporations Based in Nigeria
+C. Deductibility of Donations to Nigerian NGOs by Individuals and Corporations Based in Nigeria

 The laws of Nigeria do not provide for the deductibility of donations made by individuals to Nigerian not-for-profit organizations.

 Companies are taxed at a rate of 30%.
 A tax benefit, in the form of an allowable deduction, is available to any Nigerian company that makes a donation to certain Nigerian funds and institutions.
 Specifically, the amount of any donation made by a company to any of the Nigerian funds and institutions specified in the Fifth Schedule of CITA may be deducted.
 The amount of the deduction for any year of assessment may not exceed 10% of the total profits for the company during that year.
-[CITA §21(3)] [CITA §25(3)] The Council of Ministers may alter this limitation on the amount of the deduction by order inn the Federal Gazette.
-[CITA §21(3)] [CITA §25(3)]
+[CITA §25(3)] The Council of Ministers may alter this limitation on the amount of the deduction by order in the Federal Gazette.
+[CITA §25(3)]

 The Finance Minister is empowered to amend the listing in the Schedule "in any manner whatsoever."
-[CITA §21(6)] [CITA §25(6)]
+[CITA §25(6)]

-C. Value Added Tax
+D. Value Added Tax

-Nigerian not-for-profit organizations are not exempt from payment of VAT.
+In 1993, VAT was introduced in Nigeria; the current rate is 5%.
+[3] Nigerian not-for-profit organizations are not exempt from payment of VAT.
 However, VAT will not be assessed on the provision of certain goods and services, including:

 medical and pharmaceutical products;